 - Unpleasant Odors

-Awful smells coming from your drain is another sure sign of a clog.
+Awful odors coming from your drain are another sure sign of a clog.
 Food particles can gather in your drain over time, eventually blocking your plumbing.
 This will require professional assistance from a certified HVAC technician.

 - Unflushable Toilet